johncmerfeld/Riddler/NumberProfit/README.md

 *A grab bag of extra credits:* What if the game were played not on a number line but on a clock, with values of $1 to $12?
 What if Desdemona, Eleanor and so on joined the original game?
 What if the tokens could be placed anywhere on the number line, not just the stacks?

-## Strategy:
+## Workflow:
 For starters, I thought it'd be fun to make a real, playable version of the game, which you can find [here](https://johncmerfeld.github.io/numberProfit.html).
-I messed around with this for a while and thought I knew what the optimal move for player A was, but it was hard to be sure without writing everything down.
+I messed around with this for a while and thought I knew what the optimal move for player A was (8), but it was hard to be sure without writing everything down.
 Therefore, it was time for some MiniMax game-tree traversal!

-Yes, that's right.
-I'd have to write a script that could do a few things:
-  - `calculateExpectedProfit()` given a board (which tokens are where), the number of players who still need to place their tokens, and a proposed token location
+Getting the C++ code to compile didn't take long, but I struggled to actually achieve optimal gameplay.
+At first, I was fooled because the result confirmed my hunch that player A should place her token on space 8, with player B placing her token on 6, also as I thought was optimal.
+Then I noticed that player C was outfoxing A by placing her token on 9, putting A in last place!

+I wondered momentarily whether that wasn't the point of the riddle; that the player who acts first is always at a disadvantage.
+But there *was* an optimal first placement for A that I found with a smaller experiment: 3 players and 5 spots.
+In that case, A should (counterintuitively, I thought) place her token on 3, collecting 1+2+3=6 dollars, the most possible.

+Eventually, I found the bug in my code by which player A wasn't fully considering player C's possible moves, and the program got up and running properly!

+## Numerical results